RTZ (band)

-RTZ (Return to Zero) was an American rock band that featured Boston band members Brad Delp and Barry Goudreau.
+RTZ was an American rock band that featured Boston band members Brad Delp and Barry Goudreau.
 The band was formed in the early 1990s.

 History

 RTZ began as a collaboration between Boston members Brad Delp and Barry Goudreau around 1989.
 The original 1987 demo of "Face The Music" (featuring Fergie Frederiksen on vocals) was later made available for download at BarryGoudreau.com.
 Goudreau and Delp were both part of the original Boston line-up and after Goudreau's departure from the band, they stayed in close contact with Delp contributing to Goudreau's solo album and also to a lesser degree on the Orion the Hunter album.

 Around 1989, Delp was on hiatus from Boston and looking to get active in writing again.
 He contacted Goudreau about a possible collaboration and RTZ was formed.
 Goudreau and Delp brought in keyboardist Brian Maes who was part of the Orion the Hunter touring band, drummer Dave Stefanelli and bass player Tim Archibald.
 Maes and Stefanelli had previously worked with producer Nick Lowe in England and Archibald's band New Man had released an album on Epic.

-Delp and Goudreau landed a deal with Giant Records and the first RTZ album, titled Return to Zero, was released in 1991.
+Delp and Goudreau landed a deal with Giant Records and the first RTZ album, titled Return to Zero, was released in July 1991.
 A video was produced for the first single "Face the Music".
-The band soon hit the road and Delp gave Boston his notice.
+The band soon hit the road, adding Patty Barkus and Lisa Guyer on backing vocals, and Delp gave Boston his notice.
 After touring the US extensively, a video was prepared for the single "Until Your Love Comes Back Around" penned by keyboard player Brian Maes.
 The single was very successful and reached #1 in several markets, #26 in the U.S. Two other tracks, "There's Another Side" and "All You've Got" also got airplay, with the latter reaching #56.